librasteve/Air/docs/Air.md

 **HARC** websites are written in functional code.
 This puts the emphasis firmly onto the content and layout of the site, rather than boilerplate markup that can often obscure the intention.

-**Air** is basically set of libraries that, in the end of the day, produce HTML code and serve it using Cro.
+**Air** is basically a set of libraries that produce HTML code and serve it using Cro.

 The result is a concise, legible and easy-to-maintain website codebase.